dt665m/powerbaby/README.md

 [Install Rust](https://www.rust-lang.org/tools/install)

-If you have [Just](https://github.com/casey/just) installed, see the justfile for pipeline shortcuts
+If you have [Just](https://github.com/casey/just) installed, see the justfile for pipeline shortcuts.
+Otherwise:

 ```sh
 cargo build --release